SERVIR/servir-aces/README.md

 ## Contributing
 Contributions to ACES are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+For Developers, to bump the version, refer [here](https://github.com/opengeos/cookiecutter-pypackage).

 ## License
 This project is licensed under the [GNU General Public License v3.0](https://github.com/SERVIR/servir-aces/blob/main/LICENSE).